wing5wong/artisan-whs-static/source/_events/2025-05-14_workplace-visits-year-12-13-sign-ups-close-friday-16-may.md

 Each visit takes half a day.
 LAST CHANCE to sign up is Friday 16 May

-Logistics/Manufacturing visit on 29 May needs more - year 13s may sign up as well.
+Logistics/Manufacturing visit on 29 May needs more.
+Year 13's may sign up as well.

 *Mr Keene
 Careers Advisor*